Dina-Adel-1302/Facebook_Clone/README.md

 ### Description

-Ruby On Rails - simple program to make primitive operations on the tables users and posts:
+Ruby On Rails - simple program to make basic operations on the tables users and posts:

 *   Create.
 *   Update.